 Round cut diamonds tend to be the most popular and produce the most sparkle, but they’re also the costliest.

-9. Consider what your partner’s ring preferences are
+9. Consider your partner’s engagement ring preferences

 It’s important to get a gauge on your partner’s expectations.